 Telefunken has been manufacturing semiconductors since the 1940s.
 Its devices rarely bear the company's rather nice logo, usually only the letters TFK.

 The early history of Telefunken semiconductor manufacture has been comprehensively documented by Mark Burgess.
 There is little point in me repeating information that he provides, so this page is just a display of early TFK devices.
-I don't have much original data for them, but I do have the 'Telefunken Ausgabe', a booklet from 1959 that covers diodes and transistors.
+I have a few original data documents for them, including the 'Telefunken Ausgabe', a booklet from 1959 that covers diodes and transistors.

 I am seeking to buy or trade for certain germanium transistors and diodes made by Telefunken.
 Details are given below.
-I also want to buy original data sheets for many of their devices.
+I also want to find original data sheets for many of their devices.

 If you know about these transistors, or have have some for sale or trade, please